MicrosoftDocs/bot-docs/articles/bot-builder-tutorial-authentication.md

 ### Register an application in Azure AD

-You need an Azure AD application that your bot can use to connect to the Microsoft Graph API.
+You need an Azure AD application that your bot can use as an identity provider to connect to the Microsoft Graph API.

 For this bot you can use Azure AD v1 or v2 endpoints.
 For information about the differences between the v1 and v2 endpoints, see the [v1-v2 comparison](https://docs.microsoft.com/azure/active-directory/develop/active-directory-v2-compare) and the [Azure AD v2.0 endpoint overview](https://docs.microsoft.com/azure/active-directory/develop/active-directory-appmodel-v2-overview).

-#### To create an Azure AD application
+#### Create an Azure AD identity provider application

 Use these steps to create a new Azure AD application.
 You can use the v1 or v2 endpoints with the app that you create.